zr40/steamdisksaver/README.md

 Steam Disk Saver definition
 ===========================

-This is where Steam Disk Saver looks to determine which files are deletable. `apps.json` contains all the data; it categorizes the deletable files for each supported game.
+This is where Steam Disk Saver looks to determine which files are deletable. `apps.yaml` contains all the data; it categorizes the deletable files for each supported game. `buildjson.rb` converts the YAML to JSON.

 Feel free to submit a pull request or issue if you want to contribute!

 apps.json structure
 ===================

-Here's a fictious app.json containing only Spacewar, app id 480:
+Here's a fictious apps.yaml containing only Spacewar, app id 480:

-	{
-		"version": 1,

-		"apps": {
-			"480": { /* Spacewar */
-				"redist": [
-					"DirectX\\",
-				],
-				"nonenglish": [
-					"language\\french.txt",
-				],
-			},
-			/* more games */
-		}
-	}
+	version: 1
+	apps:
+		480: # Spacewar
+			redist:
+				- DirectX\
+			nonenglish:
+				- language\french.txt
+				- language\spanish.txt

 If a file name ends with a backslash (like the DirectX entry in the example), it will match that directory and everything in it.